-- Always make all your investment funding checks are payable directly to the title company handling the escrow.
+- Always make all your investment funding checks payable directly to the title company handling the escrow.

 - Become familiar with the steps necessary to tell the servicing company to file a notice of default if the borrower becomes delinquent in his payments.
 It does not happen very often.
 Occasionally borrowers will file a bankruptcy to stall for additional time.
 Learn the process of foreclosure.

 - Can you ALWAYS be reached by mail at the address of record listed on the recorded documents?
-Can you always be reached the quickest at the address used?
+Can you always be called the quickest at the address used?
 If the servicing company needs to contact you, you do not be out of town and unavailable.
 The home may be on fire!

 - ZILLOW.com provides a wealth of information relating to the value of the property.

 - Ask your realtor for any info on closed sales of similar properties.

 - Never take the value opinion of the borrower (they don’t tell the truth).